bonjohen/vsc_extension/AugmentOrchestrationFramework.md

 # Augment Extension Orchestration Framework

 This document outlines a comprehensive approach to orchestrating the Augment extension with change management features and work queue integration.
-The framework will provide reliable feedback on agent operations, track successful actions, and manage work units efficiently.
+The framework provides reliable feedback on agent operations, tracks successful actions, and manages work units efficiently.

+**Status: Complete** - All phases of the framework have been implemented and tested.

 ## Table of Contents